steveloughran/formality/styleguide/styleguide.md

 1. SLF4J is the logging API to use for all new classes.
 It SHOULD be used.
 1. The main body of the code uses Commons Logging APIs.
 These can be migrated —though check for tests which access the logs, and grab the matching log4j appender by way of class casts.
 These uses cannot be migrated easily.
 1. With commons logging, all log calls must be guarded with a check for log level.
+1. Production code MUST NOT assume that log4J is the logger behind the log APIs.
+1. Test code MAY assume that Log4J is in use and can tune back log levels in certain circumstances.
+They MUST use the methods in
+  {{GenericTestUtils}} to do this, for ease of future maintenance.

 SLF4J specific issues:

-1. ERROR, WARN and INFO level events MAY be logged without guarding their invocation.
+1. ERROR, WARN and INFO level events SHOULD be logged without guarding their invocation.

-1. DEBUG-level log calls MUST be guarded.
+1. DEBUG-level log calls MAY be guarded.
 This eliminates the need to construct string instances.

+1. Logging which creates complex string output (e.g. iterates through a list to build the message) MUT be guarded.

 1. Unguarded statements MUST NOT use string concatenation operations to build the log string, as these are called even if the logging does not take place.
 Use `{}` clauses in the log string.
   Bad: